Guidelines for Sharing in Classic/Basic

 A. Maternity Needs That are Shareable

 - General Rule—Shareable maternity needs include bills for prenatal care, delivery, postnatal care, miscarriage, and congenital conditions.
 Shareable services include those of doulas (up to $500), midwives, doctors, nurse practitioners, and other licensed medical professionals.
-There are special criteria for sharing needs of the child from genetic defects and hereditary diseases.
+There are special criteria for sharing needs of the child from genetic disorders and hereditary diseases.
 See Section VIII.A.

 - Separate Needs—Bills for all pregnancy and birth-related complications of the mother will be shared as a part of the maternity need.
 Any pre-birth need of the child/children and routine postnatal care of the child, including no more than one routine outpatient doctor visit, will be part of the mother’s maternity need.
 A post-birth need of the child beyond routine natal care will be considered the child’s need separate from the mother’s maternity need.